Ro5hi/Ro5hi/README.md

 Hello!
 My name is Shirlen (she/her).
 I'm a full stack developer currently attending Flatiron School's Software Engineering track which utilizes Ruby, Ruby on Rails, JavaScript, HTML/CSS, React/Redux.
-When I'm not coding, I'm usually adjusting to higher elevations by hiking, competitive gaming, making Blender3D models, or doing photography on the side.
+When I'm not coding, I'm usually exploring the outdoors, competitive/casual gaming, making Blender3D models, or doing photography work on the side.

 _Fun fact:_ I was interrogated in a separate room when travelling due to TSA suspecting my laptop to be a terrorist weapon.